LukaszKolaczek/Python_Codeme/README.md

 # Python Codeme
-to repozytorium bedzie zawieralo cod kursu CODEME
+this repository contains Python coding learning
-- 01 intro
+- 01 the basics